Library Audiovisual Items

 Instructors placing reserves:

 • The Reserve Request form must be filled out and signed to make reserves available for student use.
-The form (either the print version or online) includes a description of the item, term of use, and a copyright statement.
+The form (either the print version or online) includes a description of the item, term of use and a copyright statement.

 • Media reserves may be used for multiple semesters with properly signed and dated Reserve Request forms and are limited to legally purchased/owned media.
-Homemade items may be allowed but will be considered on a case by case basis according to current copyright laws and guidelines.
+Homemade items may be allowed but will be considered on a case-by-case basis according to current copyright laws and guidelines.
 No item that violates copyright may be placed on reserve.

 • Media items will be shelved with books and other reserve items according to course number.
 A reserves index is available for student use so that they may find items by instructor name or course number.
 In addition, there is a brief record made of instructor-owned items so that the item may be accessed through the online catalog.